CAHI has actively supported antimicrobial stewardship for a long time

 - Facilitate easy recognition of medically important antimicrobial products by veterinarians and animal care providers through product labels, inserts and brand promotions.

 - Prepare a simple, easily understood message about the importance of responsible use of these medications by veterinarians and animal care providers.

 The logo helps CAHI and its members to communicate the following key responsible use messages:

-- Medically Important Antimicrobials need to be used responsibly in animals to best manage resistance in humans and animals.
+- Medically important antimicrobials need to be used responsibly in animals to best manage potential resistance in humans and animals.